 AliasIdentifications

-Certain elements have the possibility to define AliasIdentifications.
+Certain elements have the possibility to define AliasIdentifications in addition to their unique identifications.
 These are identifiers of the object in a different scope, system or process.
-One use case of these kind of ids is the creation of tracabilty links.
+One use case of this kind of ids is the creation of traceability links.

 Examples for usages of the AliasIdentification are: